 "Our policy is isolate and contain," O'Neill told the Daily News.
 "What's clear in this instance is that we failed."

 The Danner shooting is reportedly not the first time Barry has been under investigation for misconduct.
-Mass Appeal reported the sergeant was implicated in a civil lawsuit filed by a man who claimed he was brutalized by officers outside
+Mass Appeal reported the sergeant was implicated in a civil lawsuit filed by a man who claimed he was brutalized by officers outside of a Manhattan party in 2011.

 The misconduct complaint against Barry, filed by Gabriel Diaz from the party incident, was dismissed as "unsubstantiated" by the Civilian Complaint Review Board.